tanhuy998/context-js/README.md

 #### Default group

-If we don't define the group immediately, the specific controller class (routing context) is mapped to default group '/'
+If using `@Middleware` without declaring any groups immediately, the specific controller class (routing context) is mapped to default group '/'

 ```js
 const {Route, BaseController, routingContext} = require('express-controller');